Gavrielsh/ProductExplorer/README.md

 - Home, Details, and Favorites screens
 - Redux Toolkit, React Navigation, and TypeScript
-- Performance optimization, Offline persistence, and Tests Additional improvements likeark/Light mode toggle and screen animations elevate the UX and code quality to production standards.
+- Performance optimization, Offline persistence, and Tests